 - 1. The Venice Commission has dealt with different aspects of laws on political parties in a number of guidelines, reports, opinions and comments.
 Between 1997 and 1999 originally at the request of the Secretary General of the Council of Europe - the Venice Commission conducted a study on the prohibition of political parties.
-The final result of this study.
-Guidelines on the Prohibition of Political Parties and Analogous Measures, together with an explanatory report, were adopted at the 41st Plenary Meeting of the Commission (Venice, 10-11 December 1999) and forwarded to the Parliamentary Assembly and the Secretary General of the Council of Europe.
-Another study, conducted in 1999 and 2000, analysed the financing of political parties, and resulted in a report adopted by the Commission at its 44th Plenary Meeting (Venice, 13-14 October 2000) as well as guidelines adopted at the 46th Plenary Meeting (Venice, 9-10 March 2001).
-A third study - on good practice in electoral matters - which touched upon some aspects of the law on political parties, was conducted in response to a resolution of the Parliamentary Assembly and resulted in a set of guidelines and an explanatory report, which under the title of Code of Good Practice in Electoral Matters were adopted by the Commission at its 51st and 52nd Plenary Meetings (Venice, 5-6 July and 18-19 October 2002).
-Amongst matters of which the Venice Commission took note, endorsed or adopted opinions on, four may be mentioned here as examples, namely: - the law on political parties in Armenia, - legislation on political parties in Ukraine, - the law on political parties and socio-political organisations of the Republic of Moldova, and - a draft law on prohibition of extremist organisations and unions in Georgia. - 2.
+The final result of this study, Guidelines on the Prohibition of Political Parties and Analogous Measures, together with an explanatory report, were adopted at the 41st plenary meeting of the Commission (Venice, 10-11 December 1999)5 and forwarded to the Parliamentary Assembly and the Secretary General of the Council of Europe.
+Another study, conducted in 1999 and 2000, analysed the financing of political parties, and resulted in a report adopted by the Commission at its 44th plenary meeting (Venice, 13-14 October 2000) as well as guidelines adopted at the 46th plenary meeting (Venice, 9-10 March 2001)6.
+A third study - on good practice in electoral matters - which touched upon some aspects of the law on political parties, was conducted in response to a resolution of the Standing Committee of the Parliamentary Assembly; and resulted in a set of guidelines and an explanatory report, which under the title of Code of Good Practice in Electoral Matters were adopted by the Commission at its 51st and 52nd plenary meetings (Venice, 5-6 July and 18-19 October 2002)7.
+In matters which the Venice Commission took note of, endorsed or adopted opinions, four may be mentioned here as examples, namely on: - the law on political parties in Armenia,8 - legislation on political parties in Ukraine,9 - the law on political parties and socio-political organisations of the Republic of Moldova10 - a draft law on prohibition of extremist organisations and unions in Georgia.
+11 - 2.
 Finally, in 2003 the Sub-Commission on Democratic Institutions conducted a study on the establishment, organisation and activities of political parties.
-For this purpose a questionnaire to the member states was adopted by the Sub-Commission on Democratic Institutions (Venice, 13 March 2003).
-The replies to this questionnaire were compiled
+For this purpose a questionnaire to the member states was adopted by the Sub-Commission on Democratic Institutions (Venice, 13 March 2003)12.
+The replies to this questionnaire were compiled,13 and the Venice Commission adopted a report summarising the replies at its 57 plenary session (Venice, 12-13 December 2003).14 - 3.
+The aim of guidelines adopted earlier by the Venice Commission15 was to establish common principles for all member States of the Council of Europe and other countries sharing common values established and reflected in the European Convention for the Protection of Human Rights and Fundamental Freedoms this Convention being not only an instrument